 Promoter: a promoter is a region of DNA that initiates transcription of a particular gene.
 Promoters are located near the transcription start sites of genes, on the same strand and upstream on the DNA

-Sequencing Run (or Flowcell): A flowcell containing data from one sequencing instrument run.
+Sequencing Run: a flow cell containing data from one sequencing instrument run.
 The sequencing data can be further addressed by lane and by one or more sample indices.

-Transposition: Reaction carried out by the transposase enzyme.
+Transposition: a reaction carried out by the transposase enzyme.

-TSS: The transcription start site is the location where transcription starts at the 5'-end of a gene sequence
+TSS: the transcription start site where transcription starts at the 5'-end of a gene sequence.

 Wavelet transform: a method to transform a one-dimensional signal (which can be thought of a time series) into a sum of linearly independent basis functions (wavelets) that are localized in time.
 It can be thought of as a generalization of the familiar Fourier transform that decomposes a time-varying signal into single-frequency sinusoidal waveforms.